Nguyễn Tấn Dũng

 Nguyễn Tấn Dũng ([ŋwiən˦ˀ˥ tən˧˦ zʊwŋ͡m˦ˀ˥]; born 17 November 1949) is a Vietnamese politician who served as the Prime Minister of Vietnam from 2006 to 2016.
 He was confirmed by the National Assembly on 27 June 2006, having been nominated by his predecessor, Phan Văn Khải, who retired from office.
-At a party congress held in January 2011, Nguyễn Tấn Dũng was ranked 3rd in the hierarchy of the Communist Party of Vietnam, after State President Trương Tấn Sang.
+At a party congress held in January 2011, Nguyễn Tấn Dũng was ranked 3rd in the hierarchy of the Communist Party of Vietnam, after President Trương Tấn Sang.
 Following the 12th National Congress of the Communist Party of Vietnam, Nguyễn Tấn Dũng was not able to maintain his post in the party and stepped down from his position as Prime Minister on 7 April 2016.

 Early life

 Nguyễn Tấn Dũng was born on 17 November 1949 in Cà Mau in southern Vietnam.
-He purportedly volunteered on his 12th birthday to join the Vietcong, doing first-aid, and communication tasks; he also worked as a nurse, and a physician.
+He purportedly volunteered on his 12th birthday to join the Vietcong, doing first-aid, and communication tasks; he also worked as a paramedic, and a physician.
 He was wounded four times during the Vietnam War, and was later ranked as a level 2/4 wounded veteran.
 As a Senior Lieutenant he was Chief Political Commissar of Infantry Battalion 207; as a Captain, he was Political Chief of Infantry Regiment 152, defending the southwestern border.
 As Major, Nguyễn Tấn Dũng headed the Personnel Board of Kien Giang Province's Military Command.

 He attended the high-level Nguyen Ai Quoc Party School.
 He was admitted to the Communist Party of Vietnam on 10 June 1967.